Aaron Rodgers' decision on future unlikely to come quickly

 “I’m not really worried about that right now,” Cobb said.
 “That’s a decision for him to make whenever he wants to make it.
 I think he’s worried about handling the situation in the best way he knows how right now.”

-There has been plenty of speculation that Rodgers in no way wants his career to end as his season did, with him frustratedly flipping the ball away while sitting on the MetLife Stadium turf, staring off in the distance, quickly recognizing what was happening as a serious Achilles injury.
+There has been plenty of speculation that Rodgers in no way wants his career to end as his season did, with him flipping the ball away in frustration while sitting on the MetLife Stadium turf, staring off in the distance, quickly recognizing what was happening as a serious Achilles injury.

 And there have been plenty of glorious tales of other NFL players — Dan Marino, Lawrence Taylor, Vinny Testaverde — who gamely fought through their own Achilles downfalls to return to action at various levels of ability as if Medals of Honor should be pinned upon them.